 The program PRR is a Systems Engineering technical review at the end of EMD to ascertain if a program is ready for production.
 The PRR assesses whether the prime contractor and major subcontractors have completed adequate production planning and that there are no unacceptable risks for schedule, performance, cost, or other established criteria.
-An assessment of manufacturing maturity and risk, conducted by manufacturing subject matter experts, should be a principal input to the PRR.
-In verifying the system product baseline, the PRR requires adequate manufacturing maturity has been demonstrated; manufacturing processes are stable and have been demonstrated on a pilot line; adequate processes and quality metrics are in place; and the manufacturing plan is up-to-date with sufficient planning to address LRIP operations (i.e., facilities, tooling and test equipment capacity, personnel development and certification, process documentation, inventory management, supplier management, etc.).
+In verifying the system product baseline, the PRR requires that manufacturing processes are stable, mature, and have been demonstrated on a pilot line; adequate processes and quality metrics are in place; and the Manufacturing Plan is up-to-date for LRIP (i.e., facilities, tooling and test equipment capacity, personnel development and certification, process documentation, inventory management, supplier management, etc.).
+Additionally, an ITRA will also be completed just prior to Milestone C. The assessment of manufacturing readiness should provide input to both the PRR and the ITRA and highlight any areas that does not meet MRL 8 criteria.
+Manufacturing SMEs should participate in these processes.